Versteigerung von Stammzellen in Japan

 The Tokyo District Court has seized human cell strains that were used

 as collateral on loans and auctioned yesterday.
-This was probably
+This was probably the

 first auction in Japan of human cell samples.